Does Home Insurance Cover Injuries Away From Your Home?

 Cooperate With Your Insurer's Investigation

-Your insurer may investigate the circumstances of the injury to confirm coverage applies.
-Provide all requested documentation, including photos, witness contact information, and a written account of the incident.
-Straightforward Coverage F claims can take a few weeks to resolve; liability claims involving lawsuits may take months.
+Your insurer will likely investigate to confirm coverage applies.
+Hand over everything requested: photos, witness contact information and a written account of what happened.
+Simple Coverage F claims resolve in a few weeks, but liability claims involving lawsuits can take months.

 Home Insurance Coverage for Injuries Away From Your Home: Bottom Line